rackerlabs/docs-core-infra-user-guide/cloud-config/network/cloud-networks-product-concepts/cloudnetworks-usecases.rst

 **High availability**

-  Because multiple Cloud Servers can share the same IP address, you can use fast IP address failover to enable high availability without making a separate API call.
+  Because multiple servers can share the same IP address, you can use fast IP address failover to enable high availability without making a separate API call.